nie-lang/StabStitch/README.md

 ### Prospect
 We found that performance degradation mainly occurs in the spatial warp model.
 Without corrected spatial warps, the subsequent smoothing process will amplify the distortion.

 It then throws a question about how to ensure the model generalization in learning-based stitching models.
+A simple and intuitive idea is to establish a large-scale real-world stitching benchmark dataset with various complex scenes.
+It should benefit various stitching networks in the generalization.
+Another idea is to apply continuous learning to the field of stitching, enabling the network to work robustly across various datasets with different distributions

+These are just a few simple proposals.
+We hope you, the intelligent minds in this field, can help to solve this problem and contribute to the advancement of this field.
+If you have some ideas, please feel free to drop me an email, even if it's just a brief discussion.

 ## Meta
 If you have any questions about this project, please feel free to drop me an email.